isabella232/Deploy-Scripts/AEM/README.md

 **Note:** There is no need to edit the script parameters, etc.

-Once logged into your AEM Portal, you will see the top navigation menu where you will select the devices you wish to deploy the roaming client to. __Note that you are only able to deploy to a single customer at a time__.
+In your AEM Portal, you will see the top navigation menu where you will select the devices you wish to deploy the roaming client to. __Note that you are only able to deploy to a single customer at a time__.

 ![Sites > Site Name > Devices](docs/Devices.png)